Your 8th Arrondissement of Paris Guide

 Take a stroll down the Champs-Élysées.
 Champs-Elysées is one of the most famous roads in Paris and possibly worldwide.
 The road is about 1.2 miles or 1.9km long.

-This beautiful avenue is lined with trees and is home to some of the city’s prestigious hotels, shops, and restaurants.
+This beautiful avenue in the 8th arrondissement of Paris is lined with trees and is home to some of the city's prestigious hotels, shops, and restaurants.
 Including Louis Vuitton, added to the arrondissement in 1913, and Guerlain, a perfume store.

 In addition to all of the sights and shopping, you can visit the Grand Palais, a historical museum and architectural landmark renowned by the people of France and its tourists.
 It runs different exhibits available to the public.
 You can also find the Musée Jacquemart-André (skip-the-line ticket here), which has a cafe and a lovely art collection, including the Toilet of Venus and Sleeping Venus.